theodi/shacl-shape-converter-typescript/README.md

 ^[a-zA-Z_][a-zA-Z0-9_]*$
 ```

+There are reserved words that cannot be used for the `sh:codeIdentifier` value:
+* *type*
+* *value*

 Note: The `sh:codeIdentifier` predicate and the identifier regex above are specific to this generator and are not part of the SHACL Core specification.
-For background on SHACL shapes and constraints, see the SHACL 1.2 Core Working Draft.
+The `sh:codeIdentifier` predicate is part of the [SHACL 1.2 Core Working Draft](https://www.w3.org/TR/shacl12-core/#codeIdentifier).

 ### Properties